NVIDIA/libcudacxx/docs/extended_api/asynchronous_operations_library/memcpy_async.md

 If `pipeline` is in a _quitted state_ (see [`pipeline::quit`](../synchronization_library/pipeline/quit.md)), the behavior is undefined.

-1. Binds the asynchronous copy completion to `barrier` and issues the copy in the current thread.
-2. Binds the asynchronous copy completion to `barrier` and cooperatively issues the copy across all threads in `group`.
-3. Binds the asynchronous copy completion to `pipeline` and issues the copy in the current thread
-4. Binds the asynchronous copy completion to `pipeline` and cooperatively issues the copy across all threads in `group`.
+For cooperative variants, if the parameters are not the same across all threads in `group`, the behavior is undefined.

 ## Template parameters